Web Analytics

 Science says, no. Maternal instinct as a magical and immediate set of skills and knowledge available to mothers does not exist.

-What does exist is a caregiving drive, or, as scientists call it, “parental care motivational system”.
+What do have is a caregiving drive, or, as scientists call it, “parental care motivational system”.
 Neuroscience has shown that seeing babies’ faces and hearing babies cry activates two powerful desires in human adults:

 1. A desire to nurture which makes us tender, empathetic, selfless, and caring;